top of page

 Inclusivity:

 Gaming is something now universally loved, though it didn't appear to be when we were growing up.
 Working in this space, it has been fantastic to see that everyone loves these games.
 We have ideas about how these games are best appreciated (with the sound and image being powerful and immersive), but we recognise that not everyone is the same: what people value and want to experience varies wildly.
 We want to make this space as inclusive and appealing as we can, and would really appreciate suggestions on how to do this.
-The key thing we've noticed is that not everyone likes the 'arcade sound', so we make the back area a bit darker and quieter so people can free more relaxed there, and also offer sound-blocking headphones at the front desk.
+The key thing we've noticed is that not everyone likes the 'arcade sound', so we make the back area a bit darker and quieter so people can feel more relaxed there, and also offer sound-blocking headphones at the front desk.

 Authenticity: